snorlon/cs480Brown/Assignment07/README.md

+GROUP PROJECT's Assignment 07

-Chad Brown's Assignment 06
+Chad Brown
+Alexander Falconi
+Molly Headland

 ========================================

 Assignment explanation:

-    The objective of this project is use Assimp to load models and textures for those models.
+    The objective of this project is to build an interactive solar system.

+    Use Assimp to load models and textures for the planets/moons

+    Use a data file for info on each object (size, orbit radius, rotation,...)

 ========================================